Section: Ecology and Biodiversity

 Examining the impacts of climate change in the Drakensberg

-Available: PhD, MSc and Honours projects and post-doctoral fellowships, starting from November 2021
+Available: PhD, MSc and Honours projects and post-doctoral fellowships

 This project is being lead by Prof Peter le Roux (Department of Plant and Soil Sciences, University of Pretoria), and involves researchers from several specializations at the University of Pretoria, the Afromontane Research Unit (University of Free State), the National University of Lesotho, Helsinki University (Finland) and the University of Oulo (Finland).
 Students working on this project will have ample opportunities for cross-disciplinary collaboration and co-supervision.